 From components to full vehicles, MET Labs has the facilities, experience and know-how to get your automotive product tested and on the road in record time.

-MET Labs' extensive environmental and EMC capabilities can be put to good use for testing the performance and reliability of vehicle and tractor/trailer electronic components to climatic, dynamic, and electrical environments from natural and vehicle-induced sources, and to meet the homologation needs for this globally produced and marketed product.
+MET'S extensive environmental and EMC capabilities are regularly put to use for testing the performance and reliability of vehicle and tractor/trailer electronic components to climatic, dynamic, and electrical environments from natural and vehicle-induced sources, and to meet the homologation needs for globally-produced and marketed products.